WilliamChelman/ng-electron/README.md

 * Using `--aot` with `ng serve`.
 Without AoT, there seem to be some issue with interaction between Angular and the bundled Chromium of Electron.
 * Adding `Window` type definition in `packages/app-renderer/src/typings.d.ts` so that we can use `const remote = window.require("electron")`
   * Using `import {remote} from "electron"` or `const remote = require("electron").remote` throws error on compilation because of the default webpack config coming with @angular/cli, so we have to be creative.
-* For consistency across the different packages, a master `tsconfig.json` file is used at the root of the app and `typescript` is a root dependency too.
-Every packages has then a devDependency to `"typescript": "*"`
+* For consistency across the different packages, a parent `tsconfig.json` file is used at the root of the app which is extended in every packages.

 ## Known issues
 * Watch is not working for the app-main package